 Getting from Bryce Canyon to Capitol Reef

 The next stop on our Southwest U.S. road trip was Capitol Reef National Park.
-We explored the Escalante area on our way to Capitol Reef by taking UT-12 E; check out our Lower Calf Creek Falls post for more on that 😊.
-Note: there’s another route along UT-24 E, which will take you to Capitol Reef, but you won’t go through Escalante.
+We explored the Escalante area, specifically Lower Calf Creek Falls, on our way to Capitol Reef by taking UT-12 E. Note: there’s another route along UT-24 E, which will take you to Capitol Reef, but you won’t go through Escalante.

 A Broad Recommendation: Again, due to the lack of cell service throughout this area, you’ll want to make sure you’ve downloaded Google offline maps, packed extra water, snacks and warm clothes in case of an emergency.